 How to become a Celebrity of Blogging/SEO/make money online niche:

-As I mentioned above, I’m not here to de-motivate you.
-I’m here to tell you what’s right and what’s not, and by the end choice is always yours.
-If you really want to get into this niche, give time to yourself.
-Don’t jump into field like make money online, SEO, Internet marketing without any prior knowledge.
-Blogging is all about experience, and you could gain it by running a blog.
-That could be in any niche that you are passionate about.
+If you really want to get into this niche, give yourself sufficient time.
+Don’t try to jump into a field like this without significant knowledge as a foundation for doing so.
+Blogging is all about the experience, and you can gain that experience by running a blog in any niche that you are passionate and knowledgeable about.

 - Start 1-2 or 3 different blogs in a niche that you are interested in and passionate about.

-- Try new things like SEO, monetize and see what works and what doesn’t.
-You will be amazed to find, half of the information you read on internet is written by freelance writers, which is usually a re-write of an original content by some well-known blogger and are outdated.
-Once you see things working for you, and you are ready to teach others, start a blog in such niche and share your experience.
+- Learn new things such as SEO and monetization and see what works and what doesn’t.
+You will be amazed to find that half of the information you read on the internet is written by freelance writers, and is usually a re-write of someone else’s original content, and the information is often outdated.
+Share what you truly know, what you have learned deeply about, and what you are passionate about sharing with others.